 Irrespective of the cause of this error, the problem needs to be solved instantly to circumvent further problems.

-In the next section of this post, you are going to find 7 quick ways to fix run-time error 3125 in Microsoft Access successfully.
+In the next section of this post, you are going to find some quick ways to fix Microsoft Access is not a valid name successfully.

 How to Resolve Access Error 3125 Is Not a Valid Name?